Skip to content

 Description

-FastData is a source generator that analyzes your data and creates high-performance, read-only lookup data structures for static data.
-It can be used as a standalone application, library, or .NET source generator.
+FastData is a code generator that analyzes your data and creates high-performance, read-only lookup data structures for static data.
+It can output the data structures in many different languages (C#, C++, Rust, etc.), ready for inclusion in your project with zero dependencies.

 Labrador